Art & Design

 Within the department projects are planned to conform to the aims and objectives as outlined, this ensures that all areas are being covered in the key stage and that progression and continuity can be purposefully built in.

-Art is available for all students at Key Stage, and as an option at GCSE and A level.
-In addition to the curriculum art lessons, the department also run a very busy extra-curricular programme of activities, events and competitions.
-We follow the national curriculum for art and design which aims to ensure that all pupils produce creative work, explore their ideas and record their experiences.
+Art is available for all students at Key Stage 3, and as an option at GCSE and A Level.
+In addition to the curriculum art lessons, the department also run a very busy co-curricular programme of activities, events and competitions.
+We follow the National Curriculum for art and design which aims to ensure that all students produce creative work, explore their ideas and record their experiences.
 We teach them to become proficient in drawing, painting, sculpture and other art, craft and design techniques.
 Students learn to evaluate and analyse creative works using the language of art, craft and design.
 We introduce them to a variety of past and present great artists, craft makers, photographers and designers, and so they have an appreciation and understanding of the historical and cultural development of their art forms.

 Summary